-Pursuant to the Sierra Club-CELP settlement agreement with Avista Corp., channel restoration work will begin at the Upper Spokane Falls in August, 2011.
-CELP and Sierra Club have participated as design team members and will be on-site to assess results.
+Pursuant to the Sierra Club-CELP settlement agreement with Avista Corp., channel restoration work began at the Upper Spokane Falls on August, 2011.
+CELP and Sierra Club participated as design team members and were on-site to assess results.

 Historic gouging of the river bed for mill races and sewer lines funnels the flow of water into trenches, leaving the face of the falls bone dry during summer months.
-A few well-placed weirs and grouted concrete (formed and colored to resemble basalt) will even out the flow and restore the falls to their true beauty.
-The City of Spokane's removal of the YMCA building will create new viewing sites that make this work all the more important.
+A few well-placed weirs and grouted concrete (formed and colored to resemble basalt) even out the flow and restore the falls to their true beauty.
+The City of Spokane's removal of the YMCA building created new viewing sites that makes this work all the more important.

 These Falls, which have fallen further,